Decaffeinated Green Tea Warnings!

 Unlike black tea, green tea is unoxidised.
 A process - called fixation - applies heat to arrest the oxidation, or fermentation.
 The best decaffeination is done before the fixation process.

 Fresh tea leaves are soaked in hot water.
-Since caffeine is quicker to dissolve in water, this process removes caffeine but leaves most of nutrients intact.
+Since caffeine is quick to dissolve in water, this process removes caffeine but leaves most of the nutrients intact.
 A 2007 study published in the Food Chemistry Journal found that as much as 95% of catechins are preserved in the process.

-The decaffeinated leaves can then be pan-fried or baked later to add the flavour.
+The decaffeinated leaves can then be pan-fried or baked to add flavor.
 To me, this is the most promising decaffeination method, albeit one for the future!

 Green Tea Supplement